 This app is used to view and work with shared dashboards and reports in a mobile environment.
 It is available for iOS and Android.
 Thanks to the real-time reports and dashboards, you can always keep an overview regardless of location and time.
 Access local data stored in SQL Server and data in the cloud.
 Keep an eye on KPIs and reports: with Power BI Mobile apps, you have an overview of your data on the go.

 Power BI Report Server (only if on-premises solution is required)

-In case of the solution with the Power BI Report Server, the data are located within your organization's firewall and not in the cloud.
+In case of the solution with the Power BI Report Server, the data is located within your organization’s firewall and not in the cloud.
 The Report Server provides users with access to data and insights as well as the reporting functions of SQL Server Reporting Services for companies – in a modern, local solution.

 Data are the centerpiece of Power BI.
 Whether you compile a dashboard or visualizations – the data originate in a dataset.
 But how do you integrate your data into Power BI?

 In both the Power BI Desktop and the Power BI Service, you can import your data from many data sources.